 3. Unclogging With A Plunger

-Then plunge vigorously to force the water into the clogged drains and continue this process for about 20 minutes.
+Then, plunge vigorously to force the water into the clogged drains and continue for about 20 minutes.
 Once done, remove the plunger to see whether the water is draining, and if it is, continue the process until the water starts flowing freely.

 4. Cleaning The P-Trap

-The P-trap can be easily removed and cleaned to sort out this issue.
-However, doing so can be a bit messy, so wear a pair of goggles and gloves.
+The P-trap can be easily removed and cleaned to resolve this issue.
+However, doing so can be messy, so wear goggles and gloves.

-Place a bucket underneath the sink to catch any debris from the pipe, and use a pair of slip joint pliers to loosen or unscrew the slip nuts.
-With these nuts removed, you can disassemble and clean the trap using a wire brush.
+Pop a bucket under the sink to catch any mess, then grab a pair of slip joint pliers to loosen or unscrew the nuts.
+After they’re off, you can take apart the trap and give it a good scrub with a wire brush to keep things flowing smoothly.

 Finally, wash the trap with hot tap water and reattach it to the sink before checking whether it is draining properly.